Japanese Public Key Infrastructure (JPKI)

 ".
 When you send mail, please change "_ atmark _

-" to "@" (one byte).- Email address (Digital Agency): mynumber _ team _ atmark _ digital. go. jp
+" to "@" (half pitch).- Email address (Digital Agency): mynumber _ team _ atmark _ digital. go. jp

-- Email address (Ministry of Internal Affairs and Communications): kouteki-kojin _ atmark _ soumu. go. jp
+- E-mail address (Ministry of Internal Affairs and Communications): kouteki-kojin _ atmark _ soumu. go. jp

-- Content of Delivery
+- Sent Content

-- Mail Subject
+- Email Subject

-- Mail Subject
+- Email Subject

 7.2.4.
 Other Services